lsst/pipe_base/doc/lsst.pipe.base/creating-a-pipeline.rst

 --------------------

-Below is a list of conventions that are commonly used when writing `Pipelines`\ s.
+Below is a list of conventions that are commonly used when writing `Pipeline`\s.
 These are not hard requirements, but their use helps maintain consistency throughout the software stack.

 * The name of a Pipeline file should follow class naming conventions (camel